xuan827/Roxanne-portfolio/final_project.md

 - Reason 2: Insufficient capacity of shelter
   - Map of the intake number of shelters in differnt state
-  - The trend of total dogs and cats received by shelters over years, and the trends of stray dogs and cats received by shelters over years
+  - The decline trend of total dogs and cats received by shelters over years, and the decline trends of stray dogs and cats received by shelters over years

 - Reason 3: Low adoption rate
-  - The decline trend of adoption rate
+  - The decline trend of adoption number from shelters
   - how people choose to acquire a pet
   - Figures on people's attitude towards adoption